The authors are very often company employees who know how to explain the technical contents in detail. The articles are available here for download.

 Accurate efficiency measurement is of interest to the customers

-odern power supplies are characterised by ever higher efficiencies.
+Modern power supplies are characterised by ever higher efficiency values.
 But can customers actually rely on the efficiency specifications listed in datasheets provided by the manufacturer?
-Can the customer measure such a thing by himself and what would he have to consider
+Can the customer measure such a thing by himself and what does he have to consider?

 Reliability: Specification of MTBF and service life for PULS power supplies

 The terms ‘MTBF’ and ‘service life’ are often mixed up or used interchangeably.
 However, these refer to different processes and both values are needed to describe reliability.
 What they have in common is that higher temperatures make the values much worse.
 Learn more.

 95.2% efficiency – World record for 240W power supply

 The new CP10 series has the world‘s highest efficiency and the smallest dimensions in its class, maximizing its service life and MTBF.
 Numerous additional features provide ease-of-use in a wide variety of applications.
 Learn more about this fascinating product and the benefits for your work.

 DIN-RAILway power supplies – A new standard in the railway sector

 For those of you who have sat waiting on a train due to technical problems, you know only too well that more reliable technology on the railway should be the highest priority.
 A DIN-RAILway power supply is PULS's answer for a more robust and reliable DIN-rail power supply on the railway.

 Clock tower with PULS Power – Power supplies for the Mecca tower